mconsidine/eFinder_cli/README.md

 ## Part 1 — Burn the SD Card

+### 0.1 Download OS image

+Under releases there should be an archive of a pre-built Pi OS.
+Download it and if necessary extract it from its zip file so that a .xz version is available

 ### 1.1 Download Raspberry Pi Imager

 Download and install **Raspberry Pi Imager** from: